Undergraduate study - 2024 entry

 In later years you will mainly learn at the King's Buildings campus.

-Depending on the option courses you choose, you may also study at various campus locations in Edinburgh.
+Depending on the option courses you choose, you may also study at different campus locations in Edinburgh.

 King's Buildings campus

-The School of GeoSciences houses a wide range of cutting-edge facilities and services.
-We also host several collaborative centres of research excellence.
+The School of GeoSciences has a wide range of facilities and services.
+We also host many collaborative centres of research excellence.

 You will attend lectures, tutorials and practicals in our state-of-the-art theatres and classrooms.

-We embrace a hands-on approach to learning, so you will also have plenty of access to our specialist research facilities, laboratories, supercomputers and field equipment.
-And yes, we have drones!
+We have a hands-on approach to learning, so you will also have access to our:

 You will: